rotundasoftware/backbone-courier/README.md

 ### view.passMessages

 The `passMessages` hash can be used to pass messages received from a child view further up the view hierarchy, to potentially be handled by a more distant ancestor.
-Each entry in the hash has the format `{ "messageName source" : newMessage }`.
+Each entry in the hash has the format:

+	"messageName source" : newMessage

 The `messageName` and `source` parts of the hash key interpreted in exactly the same way as in the `onMessages` hash.